Taurophylax/protocol-analyzer/install.md

 - Ensure the dependencies are installed using "pip freeze"
 - Ensure your firewall is not blocking the Flask service or port 5000

+If you are pushing to a repo, be sure to hide your API keys with .gitignore!

 Run in to any other issues?
 Feel free to use this git repo or send me an e-mail: james.carr87@gmail.com